 Although they're not our favorite oyster bar in Tokyo, Grand Central does offer an impressively big selection of oysters from all over.
 There's also a large, varied wine list (heavy on the whites, naturally), with lots of choices by the glass, in case you feel like just dropping in for a drink at the bar.

-"Since 1930 Ginza" claims the sign, and they still offer the same nostalgic faux-Western yoshoku specialties like hamburg steaks, cabbage rolls and scallop cream croquettes, for an inexpensive trip down memory lane.
+"Since 1930 Ginza" claims the sign, and they still offer the same nostalgic faux-Western yoshoku specialties like hamburg steaks, cabbage rolls and hayashi rice, for an inexpensive trip down memory lane.
 Lunch is served 11am-4pm.

 This small but stylish bar specializes in koshu (vintage sake), and they offer several different tasting sets to guide your explorations.
 The Y1260 set features three different types of koshu, and changes weekly.
 There's also a set comparing three different mature koshu (Y1890), and a set comparing 5-, 10-, and 32-year-old vintages from the same brewery (Y3150).
 The food menu is very simple - assorted cheeses and smoked dishes.
 There's a Y450 cover charge; budget around Y4000.